Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Cumulants of the Critical models

 \section{Cumulants of the Critical models}

 In this section, we prove theorem~\ref{thm:MNS_C^n} and~\ref{thm:CUE_C^n}, then we analyze the random processes $\Xi_{\Psi,\tau}$ which arise from the critical modified ensembles.
-Actually we will not investigate directly the modified ensembles but the process with kernel $L^N_{\Psi,\eta}$ given by (\ref{kernel_L}).
-By propositions ~\ref{thm:GUE_kernel_sine} and~\ref{thm:CUE_kernel_sine}, there are two particular choices of the function $\eta$ which correspond to the modified GUEs, resp$.$ CUEs, but our analysis works as long as $\eta$ satisfies the conditions (\ref{eta_condition_1})-(\ref{eta_condition_2}).
+Actually we will not investigate directly the modified ensembles but the processes with kernel $L^N_{\Psi,\eta}$ given by (\ref{kernel_L}).
+By propositions ~\ref{thm:GUE_kernel_sine} and~\ref{thm:CUE_kernel_sine}, there are two choices of the function $\eta$ which correspond to the modified GUEs and CUEs respectively.
+However, our analysis works as long as $\eta$ satisfies the conditions (\ref{eta_condition_1} - \ref{eta_condition_2}) below.
 In section~\ref{sect:MNS_Critical}, we show that $L^N_{\Psi,\eta}$ is the correlation kernel of a determinantal process and we prove proposition~\ref{thm:GUE_kernel_sine}.
 The convergence of smooth linear statistics of these processes is established in section~\ref{sect:C^n}; see corollary~\ref{thm:weak_convergence}.
-In section~\ref{sect:Poisson}, it is proved that the random variables $\Xi_{\Psi,\tau} f$ are not Gaussian if $\tau>0$.
-Our argument holds for almost all shapes $\Psi \in \F$.
-But, unfortunately, it does not apply to the MNS model because of its special property; see proposition~\ref{thm:MNS_property}.
-In section~\ref{sect:C3C4}, we show that the MNS ensemble at the critical scale, despite this property, converges to a random process which is not Gaussian.
+The main result in section~\ref{sect:Poisson} is that, for all $\Psi\in\F$ such that $\Psi \neq \psi $ and for all $\tau>0$, the random variables $\Xi_{\Psi,\tau} f$ are not Gaussian; see propositions~\ref{thm:Gaussian} and~\ref{thm:MNS_property}.
+In section~\ref{sect:C3C4}, we show that, despite the special property of the MNS shape $\psi$, the MNS ensemble at the critical scale also converges to a random process which is not Gaussian.